 Sign language has recently been accorded official language status in South Africa for the purpose of learning and teaching.
 Our Junior Department staff are trained in the use of SA Sign Language because early exposure to signing has been proven to help infants and young children develop their language and reasoning skills.
 Research has shown that sign language speeds up speech development and reduces frustration in children by giving them the means to express themselves beyond what they may be verbally capable of.
 This, in turn, offers psychological benefits such as improved confidence and self-esteem.

-Our junior learners range from 6 to 11 years old.
+Our junior pupils range from 6 to 11 years old.
 There are two streams, based on the pupil’s ability.
 Movement between these streams is fluid, depending on the requirements of each child.
 The key focus is on Perceptual Skills, Functional Literacy, and Functional Numeracy, as well as empowering every child to be as independent as possible.
-Our classes are kept small with no more than 8 pupils per class, in order to facilitate as much face-to-face teaching time as possible.
+Our classes are kept small with no more than 10 pupils per class, in order to facilitate as much face-to-face teaching time as possible.
 Each class has a Classroom Assistant to support the process and pupil Facilitators are accommodated.
-We run two streams within the Junior Department: the Skills for Learning Stream and the Functional Academic Stream.
-This allows us to offer each child an environment which is most conducive to their immediate needs and to allow them to develop in a supported and positive way.
+Unity College offers each child an environment that is most conducive to their immediate needs and allows them to develop in a supported and positive way.

-Our junior learners participate in one subject orientated outing per term.
-The outing will either be based on the theme covered during the term, or a shopping outing where we go to our neighbouring stores to reinforce the social skills we have learned.
-Some of the skills reinforced on our outings include money handling skills, greetings, appropriate social behaviour and skills of independence.
-We also enjoy one or two mornings a term at the Northgate Ice Rink where our children either brave learning to ice-skate independently or enjoy being pushed around the ice on chairs.
+Our junior learners participate in one subject-orientated outing per term.
+The outing will either be based on the theme covered during the term or a shopping outing where we go to our neighbouring stores to reinforce the social skills learned.
+Some of the skills reinforced on our outings include money-handling skills, greetings, appropriate social behaviour, and skills of independence.
 Outings are a highlight in our phase and great fun is always had by all!